minisodan/OvativeGroup/docs/source/utils.rst

 output_file_path() -> str
 -------------------------

-Returns the path to the output file.
+Returns the path to the output CSV file.

 Returns:
     - str: Path to the output file.